 Whello expertly adds music in this slideshow video.

 A lot of brands are big on adding voice overs to their brand videos to further explain key points and important events.
-Subtitles are also an essential part of a corporate video.
+Include also subtitles in your corporate video whenever someone speaks, for example during an interview or a testimonial video.

 After all, Facebook says adding captions to your video can boost view time by 12 percent.